 2. Take care of your whole self

 Back in my 20’s, I felt I didn’t need to go to the doctor or that I didn’t deserve rest.
-I would go days without sleeping and eating properly because I had goals.
+So I would go days without sleeping and eating properly because I had goals.
 This led me down a very vicious path of burnout and unawareness.
-I was breaking down but couldn’t stop the ride I was on because I was just bulldozing myself down.
+I was breaking down but couldn’t stop the ride I was on because I was bulldozing myself down.

 When you rip a comb through your hair while it’s wet or dry for my ladies with my kinky hair what happens?
 You tear your hair up leaving a trail of damage.
 The same can be applied to your life.
 When you try to rip yourself you inflict trauma.
 Being gentle in both instances will allow you to keep things at optimal levels.